 To further explore the nature of microtubule aster interaction, we performed a series of inhibitory treatments to chemically perturb the interaction.
 Since small-molecule inhibitors for candidate molecular motors have no effect in Drosophila (Firestone et al., 2012; Maliga et al., 2002), we targeted microtubules and ATPases in general.
 We generated explants with two asters during separation and pulse-injected a defined volume of 200 µM colchicine, which causes acute depolymerization of microtubules.
 Upon injection the asters stopped separating and sometimes inverted their direction of motion (Fig. 4A, Video 2, right).
 We then tested whether ATP dependent molecular machinery was the sole process leading to aster repulsion, by inhibiting ATP consumption with sodium azide.
 We injected a series of concentrations of sodium azide into explants that contained a separating pair of asters (Video 2, middle).
 Adding sodium azide decreased the initial recoil velocity (dashed lines in Fig. 4A) and resulted in a considerable reduction in aster separation distance.
 However, even at very high concentrations of sodium azide, we still observed residual motion, suggesting that both ATP driven microtubule-mediated separation and passively driven separation, e.g., through entropy minimization, occur here.

 Both effective pushing or pulling forces can cause aster separation and centering (Grill et al., 2003; Laan et al., 2012; Zhu et al., 2010).
 Though our above results appear more consistent with effective pushing forces, this is based on analysis of the aster dynamics and the aster positioning within the explant; i.e., we have not directly tested the nature of the effective force.
 Pulling within the cytoplasm requires aster asymmetry (Kimura and Kimura, 2011; Tanimoto et al., 2016).
-Thus, we performed targeted UV photo-ablation experiments in larger explants and generated ellipse-shaped ablations positioned asymmetrically around one steady state aster, affecting microtubules on the left side more than on the right side of the aster (Fig. 4B).
+Thus, we performed targeted UV photo-ablation experiments in larger explants containing one or two asters, thereby inducing shape change or inhibiting interaction of the asters (Fig. 4B).
+First, we generated ellipse-shaped ablations positioned asymmetrically around one steady state aster, affecting microtubules on the left side more than on the right side of the aster (Fig. 4C).
 If pulling on the boundary (Grill et al., 2003) or hydrodynamic effects from vesicle transport along microtubules (Tanimoto et al., 2016) drives aster motion, we expect a displacement to the right (positive) after ablation.
 Conversely, if the net force applied on microtubules favors pushing on the MTOC, we expect a displacement to the left (negative).
-Indeed, asters consistently moved to the left, supporting a dominating effect of microtubule-driven pushing (Fig. 4C, Video 3).
-As a control, we performed the same perturbation in explants that were injected with the microtubule inhibitor colchicine (Fig. 4D).
+Indeed, asters consistently moved to the left, supporting a dominating effect of microtubule-driven pushing (Fig. 4D, Video 3).
+As a control, we performed the same perturbation in explants that were injected with the microtubule inhibitor colchicine (Fig. 4E).
 Under this condition, asters moved very slowly to the right (positive), which is consistent with a weak hydrodynamic effect from other contractile sources (e.g., actomyosin) (Keren, 2016).
 We conclude that a single aster moves and positions within Drosophila explants by microtubule-dependent pushing force.

-To challenge these conclusions, we performed two types of UV ablation in explants containing two asters (Fig. 4E): 1) light pulses emitted along an ellipse around both asters, while they separate, to destroy microtubules in the periphery; 2) light pulses emitted along a line between the two asters, either in steady state or while separating, to destroy microtubules between asters.
+To challenge these conclusions, we performed two types of UV ablation in explants containing two asters (Fig. 4F): 1) light pulses emitted along an ellipse around both asters, while they separate, to destroy microtubules in the periphery; 2) light pulses emitted along a line between the two asters, either in steady state or while separating, to destroy microtubules between asters.
 If forces are attractive, then ablation type 1 will stop separation while ablation type 2 will lead to an acceleration.
 If forces are repulsive, we predict the opposite response.
-We found a slight acceleration for peripheral ablation (Fig. 4F type 1 and Video 4) and a strong deceleration or movement inversion with subsequent recovery for central ablation (Fig. 4F, type 2).
+We found a slight but significant acceleration for peripheral ablation in two out of three experiments (Fig. 4G type 1 and Video 4).
+We observed a strong deceleration or movement inversion with subsequent recovery for central ablation (Fig. 4F, type 2) in all three experiments.
 Separation recovered likely because of fast re-growth of microtubules after ablation (in the range of µm/min) (Rogers et al., 2002).
 In summary, the dynamic behavior of asters in our explants is consistent with a model of radially symmetric microtubule-based repulsion.

 Simple repulsive model of aster interactions can replicate the observed aster behavior ex vivo